ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics workspace update`
 {: #schematics-workspace-update}

 Update the details for an existing workspace, such as the workspace name, variables, or source control URL.
 To provision or modify {{site.data.keyword.cloud_notm}}, see the [`ibmcloud schematics plan`](#schematics-plan) command.

+{{site.data.keyword.bplong_notm}} supports 50 API requests per minute, per host, and per customer.
+The host can be `us-east`, `us-south`, `eu-gb`, or `eu-de` region.
+You need to wait before calling the command again.
 {: shortdesc}

 If you provided your Terraform template by uploading a tape archive file (`.tar`) and you want to update your template, you must use the [`ibmcloud schematics workspace upload`](#schematics-workspace-upload) command.